All Products

 image

 The preceding figure shows the XCom architecture in single leader mode in which only one node can process write requests.
 Therefore, you need to activate only one Paxos group.
 The receiver automatically ignores other Paxos groups when data is polled.
-This way, the Paxos protocol can be used to send data without affecting the availability of the cluster as long as a majority of nodes in the cluster are available.
+This way, the Paxos protocol can be used to send data without affecting the availability of the cluster if a majority of nodes in the cluster are available.

 image